EnMobile/docker-liquibase/README.md

 * _diff_
 * _update_

-The image comes with a preinstalled postgres jdbc driver.
+The image comes with a preinstalled oracle jdbc driver.

-Linked with a postgres database and provided with a volume, the container can be used to automatically perform diff and update operations.
+Linked with an oracle database and provided with a volume, the container can be used to automatically perform diff and update operations.

 #### diff